● Thousands of drivers compared quotes today

 The difference between the cheapest and most expensive states is often driven by no-fault insurance laws, litigation costs, population density, and severe weather frequency.
 States like Michigan and Louisiana have historically high rates due to their no-fault systems and high uninsured driver rates.

-Car insurance rates can vary by hundreds of dollars between cities in the same state.
-Here are the 20 most affordable cities for car insurance based on average annual premiums.
+Car insurance rates can vary by thousands of dollars between cities.
+These are the most affordable cities across different states, based on average annual full-coverage premiums from Quadrant Information Services data.

 Types of Car Insurance Coverage